Our Future Path! A plan for a better world!

 The first step would be to ensure that we have a good method of ensuring that only individuals who are authorized to vote can register to vote.
 We also need to ensure that the voter rolls remain clean, so that only the authorized voters are listed in each precinct.

-One way that is currently used to keep voter rolls clean is to require anyone who has not voted in some number of years to be removed unless the individual provides proof that they are still around.
-Of course, all appropriate means and time would need to be given to try to contact the individual before removing that person from the voting rolls.
+One way that is currently used to keep voter rolls clean is to require anyone who has not voted in some number of years to be removed unless the individuals provide proof that they are still around.
+Of course, all appropriate means and time would need to be given to try to contact the individuals before removing them from the voting rolls.
 However, this is not a very efficient nor reliable way of keeping the voting rolls clean.

 A better way to keep the voting rolls clean would be to move it up to the federal level.
 The federal government would keep track of all voters.
 Each voter could only be listed with one address that would correspond with one and only one voting precinct.
 This means a voter could not be registered to vote in more than one precinct.
 When someone moves or dies, the federal roll would be updated.
 There would be no need for a voter to reregister to vote.